HUD Reg. VI 09-82

-HUD ANNOUNCES $8.2 MILLION RECOVERY ACT GRANT TO THE EL PASO HOUSING AUTHORITY TO CREATE GREEN PUBLIC HOUSING
+HUD ANNOUNCES $5.3 MILLION RECOVERY ACT GRANT TO THE SANTA FE CIVIC HOUSING AUTHORITY TO CREATE GREEN PUBLIC HOUSING

-FORT WORTH - U.S. Department of Housing and Urban Development Secretary Shaun Donovan announced a $8,248,000 grant to the Housing Authority of El Paso's Paisano development to utilize green materials and
+ALBUQUERQUE - U.S. Department of Housing and Urban Development Secretary Shaun Donovan has announced a $5,338,800 grant to the Santa Fe Civic Housing Authority's West San Francisco development to utilize green

-technology to create public housing that conserves energy and reduces the cost of public housing.
-A total of
+materials and technology to create public housing that conserves energy and reduces the cost of public housing.

-$300 million in Recovery Act competitive grants were announced today to 36 public housing authorities across the country.
+A total of $300 million in Recovery Act competitive grants were announced today to 36 public housing authorities across the country.
 SFCHA was the only grantee in New Mexico.

 "These grants are a perfect example of how we are using the Recovery Act to rebuild the economy by investing in new and emerging sustainable industries," said Donovan.
 "This Recovery Act funding will not only reduce energy

-costs for public housing authorities and mitigate negative environmental impacts, but will also create much-needed 'green' jobs right here in El Paso and across the country."
+costs for public housing authorities and mitigate negative environmental impacts, but will also create much-needed 'green' jobs right here in Santa Fe and across the country."

 The Public Housing Capital Funds being awarded today are provided through The American Recovery and Reinvestment Act of 2009 (Recovery Act) and are specifically designated for the creation of energy efficient communities through substantial rehabilitation or new construction of public housing developments.